 If you have Medicare, you should keep it.
 In fact, companies that sell Marketplace plans are prohibited from selling these plans to you if they know you are covered by Medicare.
-If you do drop Medicare and choose to re-enroll later, you can only re-enroll during the Medicare general enrollment period (from January 1 to March 31), and your coverage would not begin until July of that year, meaning that you would have a gap in coverage.
+If you do drop Medicare and choose to re-enroll later, you can only re-enroll during the Medicare general enrollment period (from January 1 to March 31), and your coverage would not begin until the first day of the month after enrollment.
+So, if you enrolled in January 2023, your Medicare coverage would start in February.
 You also may face a penalty for late enrollment in Medicare Part B and Part D. If you don’t sign up for Part B when you’re first eligible or if you drop Part B and then sign up again later, your monthly Part B premium may go up 10% for each year that you could have had Part B, but didn’t.
 You may also owe a late enrollment penalty for Part D drug coverage, which is equal to 1% of the national average premium amount for every month you didn’t have coverage as good as the standard Part D benefit.